 Percentage-wise your return is $540 / $3,060 = 17.65%.
 But, because your $3,060 was contributed over a six-month period, the first contribution was tied up for six months, and the last contribution was tied up for only a few days.
 On average your money is only tied up for three months.
 So, earning 17.65% risk-free for tying up your money for three months is equivalent to earning (1 + 17.65%) ^ 4 – 1 = 91.6% a year.

 90%+ a year return is fantastic, isn’t it?
 That’s when the employer’s stock went down.
 Had the stock gone up from $20 at the beginning of the purchase period to $22 at the end, your return will be even higher at 180%!

 I created an online spreadsheet.
 You can plug in your own numbers and calculate the annualized return.
 The annualized return is what a savings account will have to offer in order to match the same return from an ESPP.
 Even at a 5% discount without a lookback, an ESPP is still equivalent to a 20% APY savings account.

 What should you do if your employer offers an ESPP?
 Participate to the MAXIMUM allowed as long as you can sell the stock soon after the stock is purchased.

 No!
-On the typical 6-month purchase program, you will have to hold on to the stock for additional 18 months in order to get preferential tax treatment.
+On the typical six-month purchase program, you will have to hold on to the stock for additional 18 months in order to get preferential tax treatment.
 If everything goes well, you can reduce the tax on your profit from say 35% to 15%.
 In the above example, that will save you $540 * 20% = $108.
-But if your employer’s stock goes down 3% during the 18 months you are holding the stock, because your entire $3,600 is at stake.
+But if your employer’s stock goes down 3% during the 18 months you’re holding the stock, the tax benefit will be completely wiped out because your entire $3,600 is at stake.

 More technical details about ESPP on the web: